-As a translation services company, one of the greatest sources of confusion for many of our clients is the Chinese language.
-With hundreds of spoken dialects and two written scripts, it’s easy to see how complex of a language it truly is!
+As a translation services company, we see that one of the greatest sources of confusion for many of our clients is the Chinese language.
+With hundreds of spoken dialects and two written scripts, it’s easy to see how complex this language truly is!

-Mandarin Chinese is the number one most spoken language in the world with a total of over 1 billion speakers worldwide and China’s economy continues to grow which continues to entice foreign businesses to enter their market.
+Mandarin Chinese is the most spoken language in the world with a total of over one billion speakers worldwide.
+China’s economy continues to grow, enticing foreign businesses to enter their market.
 With a demanding global presence, it’s crucial that brands and organizations have a basic understanding of the language of those they are attempting to communicate with.
-Whether you are looking to expand your business into China or are working with local Chinese communities or are targeting Chinese communities in your home country, this blog post is sure to provide value.
-The term “Chinese” after all is extremely general for a complex (for those of us in the west) and ancient culture.
+The term “Chinese” is extremely general for a complex and ancient culture.

 A Brief History of the Chinese Language

 Although many dialects exist, the written language has remained a common form of communication among the different provinces.
-However, even the written language can be further divided into simplified characters and traditional characters.
+To complicate matters, even the written language can be further divided into simplified characters and traditional characters.

 Chinese Written Language

 As previously mentioned, the Chinese written word is the oldest recorded language.
-Chinese characters were found inscribed in turtle shells dating back to the Shang dynasty proving the written language has existed for more than 3,000 years!
+Chinese characters were found inscribed in turtle shells dating back to the Shang dynasty, dating back more than 3,000 years!
 Chinese written script uses single distinctive symbols, or characters, to represent each word of the vocabulary.
 A majority of the characters are written versions of spoken sounds to convey meaning.
-According to EthnoMed, one must be able to recognize 2,000 to 3,000 characters to read a newspaper alone!
+According to EthnoMed, one must be able to recognize 2,000 to 3,000 characters to read a newspaper alone.
 This ancient text is still in use today and is called Traditional (or classical) Chinese.

 Traditional Chinese characters are taught and used in Hong Kong, Taiwan, Malaysia, Korea, Japan, and elsewhere.
 Many textbooks, newspapers, and subtitles are written in traditional Chinese.
 Traditional Chinese characters are quite complex, especially to an outsider.
 In an effort to increase literacy rates in the mid-1900s, a new written form was adopted after the end of the civil war.